epiusers-help/Epicor-Angular-Web-App-Template/README.md

 This is not meant to be an all encompassing secure solution that will fit every scenario but it is mean to be used as a guide and a learning tool on how you can safely use Angular and Epicor to create a front end application that relies exclusively on the Epicor back end

+I used bootstrap for the visual components I will not be explaining Bootstrap there are no less than a thousand bootstrap tutorials out there.

 ### Authentication Mechanism
 This app uses basic authentication to make a POST request to the TokenResource.svc endpoint in your Epicor Application and in return it gets a Bearer Token which is stored locally and used for all subsequent Epicor calls.
 At no point does this application store the plain text username and password.